mystor/meteor-device-detection/README.md

 {{renderMobile 'template_name'}}
 ```

 The mobile version of the template is, by default, the template name followed by `-mobile`.
+The `renderMobile` helper will fall back to the desktop version if the mobile template doesn't exist.
 This can be customized by setting the `Meteor.Mobile.mobileSuffix` variable:

 ``` javascript
 Meteor.Mobile.mobileSuffix = '-m';